Excellent

 Confirm Your Booking

-Once you have selected your preferred removal company, confirm your booking through our secure platform.
-You will receive full details including arrival time, contact information for your removal team, and a summary of services included.
+After you have chosen the removal company you want, confirm the booking through our secure platform.
+We will send over the full details, including the arrival time, contact information for the removal team and a summary of the services included.

 4